septa-ma/working-in-open-source/README.md

 - **6- expand your networking and finding a new job:** lots of professionals are spending some of their time in open source.
 - **7- personal satisfaction and confidence boost.**

-# B- how to find a project?
+# B- How to find a project?
 - **1- go to the issues tab on your github and search for projects. for examples:**
     - is:issue is:open language:python label:"good first issue"
     - is:issue is:open label:"good first issue"